Huntington station (Washington Metro): Buses and parking

-Bus routes from Huntington on Metrobus and Fairfax Connector serve much of southern Fairfax County.
+Bus routes from Huntington on Metrobus and Fairfax Connector serve much of southern Fairfax County, Virginia.

 A new 1,424-space parking garage located on the station's east side opened on August 14, 2008.
 There are 3,617 parking spaces at the station.
 The former surface parking lot off North Kings Highway is the center of an ongoing residential and business redevelopment project.
 Parking at Huntington Station costs $4.85 all day on weekdays, but is free on weekends and federal holidays.